rickshawboy85/Hospital-inpatient-analysis/README.md

 # Hospital-inpatient-analysis
-Lineal regression project in which I attempt to predict the length-of-stay of hospital inpatients using only the data available upon their arrival at hospital.
+Linear regression project in which I attempt to predict the length-of-stay of inpatients using only the data available upon their arrival at hospital.

 # Contents of the repository:
 main.py: imports necessary libraries and executes all functions for cleaning data, visualising feature relationships, training models and analysing results.